 3. Best practices in creating unified visitor analytics profiles for cross channel customer experience optimization

 |1.
-Sample scorecard for measuring marketing performance in multi-channel retail
+Sample scorecard for measuring marketing performance in multichannel retail

-2. Tableau Cheat sheets for implementing advanced calculated metrics
+2. Tableau Cheatsheets for implementing advanced calculated metrics

 Continuing the lines above, you could theoretically create 4 (what) X 2 (why) X 4 (who) X 3 (How) or 96 groups of ideas or idealists!
-But of course, not every combination would make sense in a specific business context, or even if they some-magically-how did, it would take a behemoth prioritization effort to configure your lists properly (taking into account a large number of issues such as potential reach, channels of communication, availability of targeting data, quality of writers available, time that can devoted by in-house Subject Matter Experts etc.).
-This, of course, is where the Content Marketing Strategist has a key role to play.
+But of course, not every combination would make sense in a specific business context, or even if they some-magically-how did, it will take a behemoth prioritization effort to configure your lists properly (taking into account a large number of issues such as potential reach, channels of communication, availability of targeting data, quality of writers available, time that can be devoted by in-house Subject Matter Experts, etc.).
+This, of course, is where the Content Marketing Strategist has a vital role to play.
 Regardless of the combinations selected though and how you arrive at those selections, you now have a robust framework for churning out content ideas that closely align to your high-level marketing objectives.

 This, in a nutshell, is the genesis of the Syptus Idea Builder Tool.
-Using a single interface, users can setup simple to complex lists using the who, why, what, how meta-data overlays as outlined above.
-These elementary dimensions can be further enhanced using custom tags that allow users to refine the focus of idea lists with arbitrary data overlays such as department, brand, geo, team and so on.
+Using a single interface, users can set up simple to complex lists using the who, why, what, how meta-data overlays as outlined above.
+These elementary dimensions can be further enhanced using custom tags that allow users to refine the focus of idealists with arbitrary data overlays such as department, brand, geo, team, and so on.

 Finally, the Idea Builder is fully integrated with the rest of the Syptus platform and this allows seamless conversion of ideas into actual asset requests and then their promotion onto selected media channels.

 For medium-to-large content marketing teams, developing effective processes for content ideation and then deploying the right tools to streamline the on-going management of these processes is a critical enabler for long term content marketing success.
-The right blend of content marketing art, technology and practical application skills can easily set up you for an incredibly effective and efficient delivery in the long run.
+The right blend of content marketing art, technology and practical application skills can easily set you up for incredibly effective and efficient delivery in the long run.